hanrick2000/i-cake/glossary-notes/binary-search.md

 3. Repeat by starting in the middle of the new halves each time until the number is found or the entire set has been searched

 Can be done recursively or iteratively

+NOTE: The input array MUST be sorted already